zmcartor/zmcartor.github.com/_posts/2013-07-13-git-for-everyone.md

 Sometimes pour requests are rejected, but that's ok, it's all part of the process.

-and on and on throughout the afternoon Chefs continue to experiment, making the Master pot of soup better and better with every 'pour' request.
+On and on throughout the afternoon, chefs continue to experiment, making the Master pot of soup better and better with every 'pour' request.
+The steps of the process look like:

 * add various tweaks in private crock of soup
 * submit pour requests to Chief Chef Penguin, and
 * fetch new updates from the Master pot

-Continue throughout the day until dinner time.
+All day, until dinner time.
 Now the final product is served to hungry customers.

 Yum!
 Great job everyone, see you all tomorrow!